oyvindeh/ucss/README.md

 * Find unused CSS selectors in a HTML code base.
 * Find duplicate CSS selectors.
 * Count matches for each rule.
-* Follows links (crawl) within the given domain.
+* Follows links (crawl), within the given domain.

 But wait, there's more!
 By setting up a config file, uCSS can also:
 * Do login, and visit pages both as a logged in and logged out user.
-* Exclude certain pages and/or subdomains when following links.
+* Exclude specific pages and/or subdomains (when crawling).
-* Visit individual pages instead of, or in addition to, following links.
+* Visit individual pages instead of, or in addition to, crawling.
-* White list CSS rules to be ignored (e.g. rules toggled by JavaScript).
+* White list CSS rules to be ignored (e.g. those toggled by JavaScript).

 uCSS is written for [Node](http://www.nodejs.org/).
 It can be used both as a library and as a command line tool.
-With a little tweaking, it should also be easy to use it in other contexts as well.
+With a little tweaking, it should be easy to use it in other contexts as well.

 Want to contribute?
 Please read below.